Meet The Student Who Went Out So Much He Failed First Year Twice and Got Kicked Out of Uni

 “The only things that stop students going out are lack of money and uni work.
 I never really went to lectures, so I never really confronted the fact that work exists – well, I turned a blind eye to it!
 And money-wise, I get into clubs in York for free and usually get drinks pretty cheap too.”

-Nick gets free entry and cheap drinks in most of the clubs in York because he worked in promo.
+Nick gets free entry and cheap drinks in most of the clubs in York, because he worked as a promoter for them.
 He was on the tills, doing promotional work, or giving out club stamps almost every night of the week at York’s four main venues.
 He’d finish work at 2am and would end up going for drinks with friends he ran into on their way into the club.